 Keep in mind this information is only estimated and may change depending on the quality and quantity of the ingredients used.

-It’s important to note the natural sugar content in these bars is quite high, so it’s best to limit the amount of these you eat in a day.
+It’s important to note the natural sugar content in these bars is quite high, so it’s best to limit the number of these you eat in a day.
 I would only have these for breakfast and avoid having them as a snack, but this is totally up to you.

 If you have any variations that you would love to share on these amazing paleo breakfast bars, then please don’t hesitate to leave a comment below.
 If you also have any tips or feedback, then don’t forget to mention that too.